robertpkoenig/ochem/planning/rob.md

 CURRENT
 ============================================
 - test everything and fix except analytics (10)
-  - empty state for student view of module
   - get out of cross hairs when done reaction
   - retry does not work
-  -

 NEXT
 ============================================
 - double half headed arrow (5)
 - get analytics working (10)
 - add a hand button to the controller (1)
+- refactor student module page

 Refactor